 - Pathological jealousy, and all associated behaviours

-Psychological abuse relates to mental and emotional abuse, and occurs when one’s personal identity, preferences, life and behaviour is being controlled mentally and emotionally by another person.
-Self-esteem and self-trust erode to a level whereby the victim becomes confused about ‘what is real’ and loses a sense of ‘how to be emotionally safe’.
-The abusive partner may be able to behave totally inappropriately and the victim of psychological abuse will cling desperately to the relationship in order to receive some sort of support, comfort, love or validation from the abuser.
+Psychological abuse relates to mental and emotional abuse, and occurs when one's personal identity, preferences, life and behaviour is being controlled mentally and emotionally by another person.
+Self-esteem and self-trust erode to a level whereby the victim becomes confused about 'what is real' and loses a sense of 'how to be emotionally safe'.
+The abusive person may be able to behave totally inappropriately and the victim of psychological abuse will cling desperately to the relationship in order to receive some sort of support, comfort, love or validation from the abuser.

 Unfortunately many women idealise their men, and when you add that to the fact that she was swept off her feet by a guy she believed was 'the one', it's easy to understand the stripping of her self-esteem (in the face of abuse).
 This will lead her to try to recapture the 'amazing man' she met and gain his love regardless of how he treats her.
 (Please realise I, as well as many, many women, know this destructive state intimately.)

 Men, can also idealise a narcissistic partner, believing this woman is his 'dream partner' and rationalise away abuse.
 Additionally many good men will turn themselves inside out trying to make his narcissistic partner happy - which of course is a bottomless pit.